ramanpiritha/Exp-7-Synchornous-counters-/README.md

 ![image](https://github.com/ramanpiritha/Exp-7-Synchornous-counters-/assets/147084116/56c15bca-22b2-4ec4-8f0e-565120bb0827)

 ### RESULTS
-Thus, the flipflops are implemented using verilog.
+Thus we have verified the truthtable of 3-bit up and down counter using verilog.